CMU-Senate/bylaws/bylaws.md

         #.  the Student Body Vice President for Finance;
         #.  the Student Body Vice President for Organizations;
         #.  the Graduate Student Assembly President;
-        #.  all members of the President’s Cabinet;
+        #.  all members of the President's Cabinet;
         #.  the Chair of each Student Government standing committee that is established in the Carnegie Mellon University _Student Body Constitution_;
         #.  the Student Dormitory Council President;
         #.  the Inter-Fraternity Council President;